Hiker lost in deep snow rescued from Pacific Crest Trail

 DIAMOND LAKE, Ore.
 (AP) — Authorities say a man lost for days in deep snow on the Pacific Crest Trail southeast of Eugene has been rescued.

 Douglas County Sheriff’s Office spokesman Sgt.
 Brad O’Dell says the sheriff’s office was notified of a distress signal at 12:30 p.m.
-Monday in an area of the trail on Mt.
-Thielsen.
+Monday in an area of the trail on Mount Thielsen.

 Douglas County Search and Rescue along with Oregon State Police and horseback riders from Diamond Lake Horse Corrals located 23-year-old Colton Cosby late Monday afternoon.